Ronin-CK/HyprQuickSnip/README.md

     * **Spring Animations:** Selection boxes resize with fluid physics.
     * **Smart Guides:** Crosshairs appear for precision alignment before you click.
     * **Control Bar:** A floating "pill" menu allows you to switch modes on the fly.
+* **Quickshell** doesn't stay running in the background.
+It just pops up when you need it, runs the OCR, and then kills itself immediately

 <details>
   <summary>▶ 🎥 View Demo </summary>